ihavethatonvinyl/blog/content/essays/needle-in-my-memory-the-album-ill-never-stop-playing.md

 The album continues to rotate on my turntable many years after my initial play.
 I sometimes play it to celebrate, console, and remember.
 It has become my accompanying song not to one of the chapters of life but of life.
 It has taken over my joys, sorrows, doubts, and hopes, and somehow, every time, it gives me back something transformed so that it becomes edible, nay, or even divine.

 The name of the album, Needle in My Memory, is quite fitting because this album has left its mark on the memories of my life.
 The music remains long after I've moved homes, changed jobs, and said goodbyes.
 The ritual remains.
 And so does the comfort of knowing that whenever I lower the needle on Rumours by Fleetwood Mac, I am not simply listening, I am remembering.

+*Mary
+Wanjiru is a Kenyan author and storyteller passionate about memory, music, and little moments that make us who we are.
+She spends her time in her older vinyl record search, hand journaling, and long morning moods with a cup of strong tea when not writing.
+Her art investigates the connections in nostalgia, sound, and identity.
+This is her maiden contribution to I Have That On Vinyl.*